 In the example below listen to the differences between a standard panning effect and our 'psychoacoustic panner' device!
 (Put on your headphones to better hear this).

-First you'll hear a guitar loop moved to the right and then to the left with the standard panpot, secondly from the left to the right and then to the left again with our psychopanner device.
+First, you'll hear a guitar loop moved to the right and then to the left with the standard panpot, then from the left to the right, and then to the left again with our psycho-panner device.

 Notice how the standard panner completely kills to silence the other channel when set to extreme values (that's why hard panning usually sounds very unnatural and sometimes is avoided, in fact in the real world we don't hear a sound with one ear only!).